What is ethical investing?

 Traditionally, ethical investment products, such as funds, enabled you to avoid investing in companies or sectors you disagree with.
 This is known as divestment.

 Cutting out sectors can increase the risk that you’ll miss out on growth and opportunities.
 On the other hand, if your portfolio excludes, say, oil and the oil price falls, your portfolio is less likely to be affected.

 Proponents of environmental, social and governance (ESG) investing, a type of ethical investing, claim that the extra analysis involved means you end up with better-managed companies.
-During the coronavirus pandemic, ESG indices (upon which tracker funds were based) tended to outperform non ESG-indices.

 You could also argue that taking into account societal shifts, such as growing concern about climate change, will give you exposure to growing industries and new technology, such as renewable energy.